 - Often called post-marketing studies.
 These studies are done once the treatment has received FDA approval and is being used in clinics.
-The goal with these trials is to further look at safety and effectiveness.
+The goal of these trials is to further look at safety and effectiveness.

-Can anyone take part in in a trial?
+Can anyone take part in a trial?

 Every trial is "governed" by a protocol (the trial plan).
 The protocol is written before the trial starts and is reviewed and approved by the IRB.
 It describes what the goals of the trial are, which patients and how many will be included, what treatments they will get, how they will be watched, when to stop treating a participant, and so on.
 This document is very detailed as is the guidebook that the study team will follow.
 The protocol includes the rules (criteria) a person must meet to be eligible to take part in the study.
 If the patient does not meet these strict rules, they will not be able to join.